52abhilash/CodeAlpha_Machine_Learning_Tasks/README.md

 # CodeAlpha_Machine_Learning_Tasks
-Hey Guy's This Is My First Projects from CodeAlpha Internship
+Hey Guy's These Are My First Projects from CodeAlpha Internship